 - Protected public lands such as national parks can play an important economic role for local communities.
 This interactive shows jobs and labor income created by visitor spending in gateway communities for every National Park Service unit.

 - The economic benefits of national parks extend beyond tourism.
 The greatest value of natural amenities and recreation opportunities often lies in the ability of protected lands to attract and retain people, entrepreneurs, businesses, and retirees.

-- Headwaters Economics has developed a number of tools in addition to the NPS interactive that also are included here to help users better understand their local economy and the role of protected public lands.
+- Headwaters Economics has developed a number of tools in addition to the national parks interactive that are included below to help users better understand their local economy and the role of protected public lands.

 At the same time, the economic benefits of national parks extend beyond tourism.
 In today’s economy, the greatest value of natural amenities and recreation opportunities often lies in the ability of protected lands to attract and retain people, entrepreneurs, their businesses, and the growing number of retirees who locate for quality of life reasons.

-Interactive: Visits, Spending, Jobs, and Income from National Parks
+Interactive: Visits, Spending, Jobs, and Labor Income from National Parks

-This interactive shows visits, non-local spending, and the number of private sector jobs created in gateway communities for each of the National Park Service units.
+This interactive shows visits, non-local spending, and the number of private sector jobs and labor income created in gateway communities for each of the National Park Service units.
 Visitation trend data are available upon request.

 National Park Service units positively impact gateway communities in a variety of ways such as visitor spending, quality of life, and attracting workers and businesses.